Elizabeth, New Jersey: Local government

 The City of Elizabeth is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council system of municipal government.
 The city is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the City Council.
 The Elizabeth City Council includes nine members, who are elected to serve four-year terms of office on a staggered basis with elections held in even-numbered years.
 The mayor and the three council members elected at-large come up for election together in leap years and two years later the six members who are elected from each of Elizabeth's six wards are all up for election.

-As of 2025, the city's Mayor is Democrat Chris Bollwage, a lifelong resident of Elizabeth who is serving his ninth term as Mayor, serving a term of office that ends December 31, 2028.
-City Council members are Council President Carlos Cedeño (Fourth Ward; D, 2026), Frank J. Cuesta (at-large; D, 2028), William Gallman Jr. (Fifth Ward; D, 2026), Nelson Gonzalez (Second Ward; D, 2026), Manny Grova Jr. (at-large; D, 2028), Kevin Kiniery (Third Ward; D, 2026), Frank O. Mazza (Sixth Ward; D, 2026), Patricia Perkins-Auguste (at-large; D, 2028) and Carlos L. Torres (First Ward; D, 2026).
+As of 2026, the city's Mayor is Democrat Chris Bollwage, a lifelong resident of Elizabeth who is serving his ninth term as Mayor, serving a term of office that ends December 31, 2028.
+City Council members are Council President Manny Grova Jr. (at-large; D, 2028), Carlos Cedeño (Fourth Ward; D, 2026), Frank J. Cuesta (at-large; D, 2028), William Gallman Jr. (Fifth Ward; D, 2026), Nelson Gonzalez (Second Ward; D, 2026), Kevin Kiniery (Third Ward; D, 2026), Frank O. Mazza (Sixth Ward; D, 2026), Patricia Perkins-Auguste (at-large; D, 2028), and Carlos L. Torres (First Ward; D, 2026).

 Bollwage, who has served as mayor of Elizabeth since 1992, was paid an annual salary of $152,564 in 2016, placing him among the three highest-paid mayors in the state and the only mayor in Union County to earn annual compensation in excess of $100,000.